Where's my check? Answers to common relief payment questions

 I DIDN’T GET A PAYMENT FOR MY CHILD, WHY?

-The $500 payments only go to eligible children, generally those 16 and under.
+Parents can also get a payment of $500 for each child, but the money only applies to eligible children, generally those 16 and under.
 You might not get the payment if someone else can claim them as a dependent or if they’re not reflected on your most recent tax return, such as a newborn child.

 People who receive Supplemental Security Income or Department of Veterans Affairs benefits also don’t automatically get payments for dependents.
 They must add that information on the IRS website by Tuesday to get payment.